charlesweir/BrickPython/docs/introduction.rst

 * :class:`.DoorControlApp` is an example of more real-life functionality.
 It uses a sensor to detect an approaching person, opens a door for 4 seconds, then closes it again.
   On user input, it can 'lock' the door - closing it immediately and disabling it from opening again.

+* :class:`.SimpleApp` has no UI, and simply rotates the motor on port A back and forth.

 Other Environments
 ==================